arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="Exercise4" />
 ## Exercise 4: Monetization ##

-In this exercise you will add advertisements support to  monetize your application, by using a VMAP file that defines which ads will be played and when.
+In this exercise you will add support for in-video advertisements to monetize your application by using a VMAP file that defines which ads will be played and when.

 Scheduling is the first step to playing ads in the player framework.
 This allows your app to tell the player framework when to play each ad.
 Ad scheduling is separate from the ad handling (playing the ad) and is independent of the type of ad you want to play.